mg-code-solutions/MgAdmob/README.md

 ### Styling the MgBannerAdView control in App.xaml

 **NB: Banner ads are somewhat particular about their sizing.
-If banners ads are not displaying, try defaulting the HeightRequest by adding the following style you your App.xaml:**
+If banners ads are not displaying, try defaulting the HeightRequest by adding the following style to your App.xaml:**

 ```csharp
 <Style TargetType="MgBannerAdView">